adafruit/Adafruit_Learning_System_Guides/Crickit_MicroBit_Robot/README.md

-## Adafruit Crickit MicroBit Robot
+## Adafruit Crickit micro:bit Robot

 This is a resorce folder for a MicroBit robot using the Crickit platform from Adafruit.